Jmcglobal/Kubernetes-MyProject/KOPS/Readme.md

 And also, Target group and loadbalancer will be automatically be created for communication between master and nodes .

 I can now run kubectl command to deploy, troubleshoot and anallyse microservice.

+- To delete KOPS Cluster.

+                echo ${NAME}  >> The cluster name evironment variable echo ${KOPS_STATE_STORE} >> bucket storage that holds all kops running data and config kops delete cluster ${NAME} --yes

+Whereby the cluster and storage environment variable is lost or not showing when echo command is used, then recreate them again

+      export NAME=kopscluster.k8s.local
+      export KOPS_STATE_STORE=s3://kops-bucket-jmc

+With the delete command, it will delete all the cluster and every components it deployed.

+- To restart the cluster back.

+You must follow the previous step starting from setting the cluster name and storage environment variable.

+Am available on via Email for any enquiry ..

+Mmadubugwuchibuife@gmail.com